kristijanbartol/general-3d-humans/README.md

 The data used for the above commands is in ./data/ folder.
 Note that, in this submission, we only include subject 1 (Human3.6M) for training, but it should be sufficient to reproduce the original results.

-## Reproducibility

-Unfortunately, only a single triangulation experiment is reproducible at the moment (the base experiment on Human3.6M, see Table 4 in the main paper).
-We also wanted to include CMU experiments, but the input data was too large for the Supplementary submission.

-Regarding fundamental matrix part, it is possible to generate relative camera pose estimations (extrinsic parameters).
-The parameters are not explicitly reported in the paper, but are used for evaluations in Table 6, as well as the experiments in the Supplementary Appendix (see appendix.pdf).